ylecuyer/survey-gizmo-ruby/README.md

   # Optional - Defaults to 50, maximum 500.
 Setting too high may cause SurveyGizmo to start throwing timeouts.
   config.results_per_page = 100

-  # Optional - These configure the Pester gem to retry when SG suffers a timeout or other error.
+  # Optional - These configure the Pester gem to retry when SG suffers a timeout or the rate limit is exceeded.
   # The default number of retries is 0 (AKA don't retry)
   # retry_interval is in seconds.
   config.retries = 1
-  configu.retry_interval = 60
+  config.retry_interval = 60
+  # You can also instruct the gem to retry on ANY exception.
+Defaults to false.
+  config.retry_all = true
 end

 # Retrieve the first page of your surveys